 Being able to teach languages effectively is becoming increasingly important as the population of English learners grows in the U.S. and the need for native English speakers to acquire other languages for participation in the global marketplace expands.

 In addition, earning your M.Ed. will advance your career and earning potential in several ways:

 - Teachers with a master's degree are regarded as experts in their field, making you a more competitive job candidate with an M.Ed.

 - Teachers who have a master's degree will see a roughly $7,000 annual salary increase [Teacher.org]

 - Though the salary increase with a master's degree will vary by district and state, Minnesota teachers are on the higher end of the payscale.
-Median Minnesota teacher salaries was $59,820 in 2016 [BLS]
+Median Minnesota teacher salary were $56,560 in 2019 [BLS].

 - Once a teacher is employed, there is much more mobility that comes with a Master's.
 Teachers with advanced degrees can be promoted to school administration positions and can become mentors to other teachers based upon specific graduate training.

 The Core Curriculum covers instruction, assessment and implementation of second language and culture education.
 Courses are offered in the evenings and during the summer.
 To see the curriculum requirements in detail visit the course catalog under M.Ed.
 Professional Studies and look under the subplan “Second Language Education”.